 - How they work: bath lifts raise and lower the user from beneath while bath hoists raise and lower the user from above.

-- Space requirements: many bath lift models are relatively compact and can be used in almost any bathroom, but bath hoists all require a certain amount of space in which to operate and may not be suitable for all bathrooms.
+- Space requirements: many bath lift models are relatively compact and can be used in almost any bathroom, but bath hoists all require a certain amount of space to operate and may not be suitable for all bathrooms.